Definition of Indirect Tax

 Some of the disadvantages are given below:

-- Indirect taxes, sometimes, generate the concept of double tax or tax on tax.
-For example, a salaried person, who buys an air-conditioner, has to pay sales tax on the product.
-This is after he has already paid direct income tax that was deducted from his income (TDS), giving rise to double tax.
+- Indirect taxes sometimes generate the concept of double tax or tax on tax.
+For example, a salaried person who buys an air-conditioner must pay sales tax on the product.
+This is after he has already paid direct income tax deducted from his income (TDS), giving rise to double tax.

 - If not managed and laid out properly, any tax system can burden the general populace leading to tax evasion or violations.
-As far as indirect taxes are concerned, the burden on taxpayers can come through overlapping taxes or numerous taxes, leading to higher prices of goods and services.
+Regarding indirect taxes, the burden on taxpayers can come through overlapping or numerous taxes, leading to higher prices of goods and services.

 - Indirect taxes levied on raw materials or primary goods make the final or finished products expensive, thus creating a barrier to entry in manufacturing businesses and sometimes curtailing existing manufacturer’s incentive to produce